 Is myopia control worth all the effort?
 Why not just get new glasses every time your child needs a higher prescription?
 Is childhood myopia really that big of a deal?

 Below, we’ll answer these important questions so you can make informed decisions and feel confident about your choices.
-If your child has myopia, contact Myopia Management Center At Professional Vision Care to learn more about how we can help.
+If your child has myopia, contact Myopia Management Clinic At Professional Vision Care to learn more about how we can help.

 Myopia Is Not Harmless